tsmanner/terrasa-private/Organizations/KanchayOrder/KanchayOrder.md

 ## Travel Between Locations
 ---

 Members of the K'anchay Order are able to travel between sites via portals to the gateway cities in the Outlands.
-Travel is achieved through a re-skin of the Astral Projection spell which sends players to a particular location in the Outlands.
+Travel is achieved through a re-skin of the [Astral Projection](https://www.dndbeyond.com/spells/astral-projection) spell which sends players to a particular location in the Outlands.
 Less experienced members are chaperoned on their journeys, instructed not to stray, especially while traveling the region near Faunel.
+This allows them to travel great distances often by simply walking a block or two through a Gate-Town, and doesn't technically violate the Cianni ban of teleportation circles.

 ### Monastery